PhonologicalCorpusTools/CorpusTools/docs/source/examplecorpora.rst

 Example corpora
 *****************

-There are two example corpora that can be used in PCT that consist of entirely made-up data.
-The first is a very small corpus called the "example" corpus; the second is a slightly larger corpus called "Lemurian."
+There are two types of example corpora in PCT that consist of entirely made-up data.
+The first is a very small corpus called the “example” corpus; the second is a slightly larger corpus called “Lemurian.”
 Their purpose is to serve as “practice” corpora, allowing the user to become familiar with PCT while working with an unfamiliar language.
+See :ref:`download_corpora` for how to get the practice corpora in PCT.

 .. _example: